detmanski/climate_change_analysis/README.md

 # climate_change_analysis

 Summary:

-- Using machine learning to predict global warming impacts based on data over the last (#) years.
+  - Using machine learning to predict global warming impacts based on data over the last 60 years.
-- Target y values being # or percent changed (?)
+  - Target y values indicates the temperature prediction in next 40 years

-- Areas of research:
+Areas of research:

-  -deforestation/forest fires
+  - deforestation/forest fires
   - Global temperature change
   - CO2 gas levels
   - Rising Sea Levels
   - Ocean Warming

- - This inforvation can be adventageous in numerous ways:
+This inforvation can be adventageous in numerous ways:
   - Emergency preparedness
   - Encourage governments and industry leaders to implement more sustainable practices
   - Encourage consumers to make more sustainable choices in their daily lives

 Further Explaination of climate_data_cleaning.ipynb:
-- Sourced from climatedata.imf.org:
+  ## Sourced from climatedata.imf.org:
   -  surface_temp_change_df
   -  atmospheric_co2_df
   -  sea_levels_df